Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/probes.md

-#Probes related arrays and objects
+#Probes Related Arrays and Objects

-Ultrasonic **probes** are transducers that generate and receive high-frequency sound waves to inspect materials for internal flaws, thickness measurements, or material characterization.
+Ultrasonic **probes** are transducers that generate and receive high-frequency sound waves to inspect materials for internal flaws, measure the thickness, or perform material characterization.

 ## **probes** array

-The **probes** array describes a generic probe comprising a list of properties.
+The **probes** array describes a generic probe featuring a list of properties.

 <table>
 <thead>